Things to Do in Yountville: Wine, Art, and the Best Patios in Napa Valley

 The Yountville Art Walk is a self-guided outdoor sculpture tour along Washington Street featuring approximately 35 rotating works by local and international artists.
 All pieces are available for purchase.
 The rotation means repeat visitors reliably encounter something new.
 A QR-prompted audio guide accompanies the walk.

 This is a genuinely pleasant way to move between wine appointments, and it requires no admission, no reservation, and no particular plan.
+It also gives visitors a simple way to pair wine, art, and walking into one easy Yountville itinerary.

 Napa Valley Museum Yountville